ronnylrsd/Coding-3/README.md

 9-View messages with password.

-10-Place messages on the wall.
+10-Place messages on the mural.

-11-Accept no messages on the wall.
+11-Accept no messages on the mural.

 12-View messages from the mural.